 Annual Report and Proxy

-We would like to thank all of our dedicated employees and contractors who made 2018 a year of such differentiated execution for our company.
-Our future has never been brighter since becoming an independent E&P.
+Finally, we would like to thank all of our dedicated employees and contractors who made 2020 another year of exceptional execution for our company.